smartmeio/arancino-library/README.md

 ___
 ### keys
 ##### *String\* keys(String pattern)*
-Returns all keys matching *pattern*.
+Returns all the keys matching the *pattern*.

 Supported glob-style patterns: